 Prohibition Museum

-This is one of Savannah’s more unique museums, and it makes a perfect rainy day activity.
-It’s also a great way to escape the heat during the summer months.
+This is one of Savannah’s more unique museums, and it’s an ideal rainy day activity.
+It’s also a great way to escape the heat during the sweltering summer months.

-It’s such a fun place!
-This is probably my favorite activity within City Market.
+Visiting the museum is my personal favorite activity within City Market.

 The American Prohibition Museum traces the history of Prohibition from the rise of the Temperance Movement in 1850, to the ratification of the 18th Amendment in 1919, through the Roaring 20s, and then into the era of the Great Depression.